LeetCode Problems with One Line Solution

 II.
 Stone Game

-You and your friend are in front of a row of stone piles, represented by an array piles
+You and your friend are facing a row of stone piles, represented by an array piles

 , where piles[i]

 -th pile.
-You take turns picking stones, one pile at a time, but you can only take the pile from either the leftmost or rightmost end.
-The winner is the one who has more stones when all piles are taken.
+You take turns to pick a pile of stones, but you can only take stones from the leftmost or rightmost pile.
+The winner is the one with more stones after all stones are taken.

-Assuming both of you are very smart, and you start first, write an algorithm that takes an array piles
+Assume both of you are very clever, and you start picking first.
+Write an algorithm that takes an array piles

 as input and returns whether you can win (true or false).

-Note that the number of stone piles is even, so both of you will end up taking the same number of piles.
-The total number of stones is odd, meaning it's impossible for both of you to end up with the same number of stones; there will definitely be a winner.
+Note that the number of piles is even, so both of you will take the same number of piles.
+The total number of stones is odd, meaning you cannot end up with the same amount of stones, so there is always a winner.

-, it's your opponent's turn, and they can take either 1 or 5.
-They choose 5.
+, your opponent's turn, can pick 1 or 5, and chooses 5.

 stones, while your opponent has 5 + 1 = 6

-stones.
-You can win, so the algorithm should return true.
+stones, so you can win, and the algorithm should return true.

-As you can see, it's not just about picking the larger number.
-Why choose 2 instead of 5 at first?
-Because 5 is followed by 9.
-If you go for immediate gain, you expose the 9 pile to your opponent, and you might lose.
+Notice, it’s not just about picking the larger number.
+Why choose 2 instead of 5 initially?
+Because after taking 5, the 9 is exposed to your opponent, leading to a loss.

-This is why it's emphasized that both players are smart; the algorithm seeks the optimal decision-making process to determine if you can win.
+This highlights why both players being clever is crucial, as the algorithm seeks the optimal decision-making process to determine if you can win.

-This problem involves a two-player game and can be solved using dynamic programming, which is quite complex.
-However, if we think deeply about the rules, we'll realize with surprise: if you are smart enough, you are guaranteed to win because you are the first to move.
+This problem involves a two-player game and can be approached with dynamic programming, which may seem complex.
+However, a deeper understanding of the rules reveals: as long as you are clever enough, you are guaranteed to win because you go first.

 boolean stoneGame(int[] piles) {